 You can also freeze the spread, make sure it is a freezer safe air tight jar.
 It will last in the freezer for up to 3 months.

-This quick and easy Olive Tapenade will be a delicious addition to your Holiday appetizer spread this year.
+This quick and easy Olive Tapenade will be a delicious addition to any occasion whether a special holiday or just because!
 Buon Appetito.

 Black Olive Tapenade